AlexanderBertrandLab/DASF_toolbox/Matlab_code/prob_LS/README.md

 # Least Squares

-Folder implementing the following Least Squares (LS) Problem in a distributed setting using the the DSFO framework:
+Folder implementing the following Least Squares (LS) Problem in a distributed setting using the the DASF framework:
 ``
 P: min_X E[ || d(t)-X'*y(t) ||^2 ],
 ``